Glossary

 - Unpleasantness

-- A negative feeling indicating harm.
+- A negative valence indicating harm.
 Similar to the psychological concept of negative affect.

 - Urgency